 The Radcliffe Department of Medicine (RDM) is a large multi-disciplinary department with research interests that span the translational spectrum, from basic biological research through to clinical application.
-We are able to offer research degrees in a broad range of sciences related to medicine, ranging from cardiovascular, diabetes, endocrinology, and stroke research, to molecular medicine, immunology, haematology and pathology, including programmes in stem cell & regenerative medicine.
+We offer research degrees in a broad range of sciences related to medicine, ranging from cardiovascular, diabetes, endocrinology, and stroke research, to molecular medicine, immunology, haematology and pathology, including programmes in stem cell & regenerative medicine.

 A small number of applicants have their own plans for a research project or develop a research project in collaboration with a proposed supervisor which is not on the DPhil project list.
 (This is sometimes called a 'direct application'.)
 In such cases, you must contact your proposed supervisor in advance of application in order to discuss whether the project is viable within their laboratory and whether available funding will be sufficient to cover research costs.
 Your initial email should contain your curriculum vitae and names and addresses of referees.
 If your prospective supervisor indicates that he/she is able to supervise your project then you should apply online in the usual way.
-Your application will go through the standard Departmental selection process; your supervisor's acceptance does not constitute acceptance onto the programme.
+Your application will go through the standard Departmental selection process; your supervisor's agreement does not constitute acceptance onto the programme.

 Fees and Living Costs

 Before being admitted to the University, students must demonstrate their ability to cover their fees and living costs.
 You will be asked to complete a financial declaration to show that you understand the costs involved and that you have plans in place to finance yourself through your studies.

 You must submit your application online using the University's application form.
 If you are applying for a funded place you must submit your application, including all supporting materials and references, by the deadline in early January.
 You can find more information on making an application on our how to apply page.

 If you are an international student, you may need to provide evidence of your English language abilities in order to secure a place.